Heavy workloads, high expectations and differing opinions about how our rivers and wetlands need to be managed.

 Peter Cullen Trust Program

-Leith and Siwan co-facilitate these programs because they believe that authentic and empowered leaders are needed to engender confidence, create change and look optimistically at what communities can achieve working together.
+Siwan co-facilitated this Program for five years because she believes authentic and empowered leaders are needed to engender confidence, create change and look optimistically at what communities can achieve working together.

 Siwan, Lori and Antia enjoy public speaking and cover many different topics including riparian restoration, stakeholder engagement, valuing people and inspiring community action.